Im2rnado/Carbide-Help/README.md

 - And tons of more features that get added frequently!

 # Price
-Carbide costs $5 and can be purchased from [im2rnado](https://twitter.com/im2rnadoo)
+Carbide is free and can be accessed from [im2rnado](https://twitter.com/im2rnadoo)

-# Carbide - Premium Commands
+# Carbide - Fortnite Commands
 The standard command prefix is `+`

 ## Account